A history of female presidential candidates

 01:01

-The female candidates that paved the way for Kamala Harris’s historic presidential run
+The female candidates who paved the way for Kamala Harris’s historic presidential run

-Kamala Harris is only the second woman on a major party's presidential ticket, following Hillary Clinton in 2016.
+Kamala Harris is only the second woman to be a major party's presidential candidate, following Hillary Clinton in 2016.

 But women have been trying to break this barrier for over a century.